Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the GLDE

-Since these are included in (\ref{GLDEgroup}) they determine the properties of all relative invariants and covariants $R$ of the GLDE.
+Since these are included in (\ref{GLDEgroup}) they influence the properties of all relative invariants and covariants $R$ of the GLDE.
 When $R$ transforms, it must be according to the law $R_1=fR$.
-Therefore, $R$ must be an isobaric polynomial of weight $w$ and also homogeneous of degree $\lambda$.
+Therefore, $R$ must be an integral rational function (IRF), isobaric of weight $W$ and homogeneous of degree $\lambda$.

-{\bf (F)} \S14, \S15: The scaling transformations (\ref{GLDEscaling}) also determine the properties of all absolute invariants and covariants $I$ of the GLDE.
-In order to have $I$ transform as $I_1=I$, it follows that $I$ must be an isobaric polynomial of weight zero and also homogeneous of degree zero.
+\S14, \S15: The scaling transformations (\ref{GLDEscaling}) also determine the properties of all absolute invariants and covariants $I$ of the GLDE.
+In order to have $I$ transform as $I_1=I$, it follows that $I$ must be an IRF of weight zero and also homogeneous of degree zero.
+Bouton thus arrives at the following theorem: